heysokam/ngpu/readme.md

 # ngpu : Native WebGPU library in Nim
 Rendering library, targeting the design concepts of the WebGPU API.
 Don't be fooled by the `web` part.
 This project's target is native gpu usage.

 ## ngpu as a Rendering Library
-ngpu is a cohesive graphics API layer, built on top of other tools.
+ngpu is a cohesive graphics layer, built on top of other tools.

 Not agnostic.
 Technically a renderer:
 - Goes beyond a raw wrapper, and takes assumptions on how rendering will be done.